ClevelandMuseumArt/openaccess/README.md

 Due to the large size of the JSON and CSV datasets requires the user to install the git LFS extension to pull the full files and not just the text pointers.

-The extension, along with full documentation, can be found [here] (https://git-lfs.github.com/).
+The extension, along with full documentation, can be found [here](https://git-lfs.github.com/).

 ## Additional usage guidelines